Prevent Endpoint Payment Fraud

 An endpoint in the wholesale payment network is any step or instance when payment request, instructions and information is exchanged between the participants.
 These participants include the requesting banks and financial institutions, the receiving banks or financial institutions and the clearing and settlement systems relaying and fulfilling that request.
 It's at these points in the wholesale payment system that a cyberattacker can compromise that data and commit endpoint payment fraud.

 For example, over a 10-day period in 2015, hackers were able to use Ecuador's Banco del Austro's secured SWIFT messaging system to transfer $12 million from the bank's Wells Fargo accounts to bank accounts around the world.
 And in 2016, hackers were able to use the Bank of Bangladesh's SWIFT messaging system to steal $81 million from the bank's Federal Reserve account and transfer the funds to casinos in the Philippines.
-Only $18 million were ever recovered.
+Only $18 million was ever recovered.

-This type of fraud can have huge consequences for not only the parties involved but the entire international financial infrastructure.
+This type of fraud can have huge consequences for not only the parties involved but also the entire international financial infrastructure.
 Wholesale payments are critical to organizations across the entire economy.
 Any vulnerability is a shared one, and a major attack could compromise resiliency and create disruption across the entire supply chain.

 Best practices for prevention and response